cassiozen/useStateMachine/README.md

 console.log(state); // { value: 'inactive', nextEvents: ['TOGGLE'] }

-// Refers to the TOGGLE transition from the state we are currently in.
+// Refers to the TOGGLE event name for the state we are currently in.

 send('TOGGLE');